Vietnam Flag Vietnam

 Reports of groping and other sexual assault are rising.

-If you're a victim of a violent crime, especially sexual assault, get medical attention.
+If you're a victim of a violent crime, especially sexual assault, seek medical attention.
 There is a risk of contracting HIV/AIDS, hepatitis and other sexually transmitted diseases in Vietnam.

 Although gun violence is uncommon in Vietnam, there have been isolated incidents in recent years.